 This course delivers the fundamental principles of digital electronics.
 Introduction to the course begins with numbering systems (with emphasis on binary and hexadecimal) and binary codes.
 Principles of Boolean algebra and basic logic circuits (the logic gates) are emphasized to build a foundation for succeeding topics in combinational logic.
 Understanding on combinational logic circuits will be extended to MSI logic basic circuits and operations, MSI logic digital ICs and its internal circuitry and applications.
 Basic principles of digital memories may be presented as a sub-topic in this area.
-Upon completing combinational logics, fundamentals of sequential logic circuits will be emphasized equally.
-Underlying principles of sequential logic circuits such as clock triggering, flip-flops, registers and counters will be focused.
+Upon completing combinational logics, fundamentals of sequential logic circuits such as clock triggering, flip-flops, registers and counters will be focused.
 State diagrams will be presented with the objective of designing digital logic circuits.
-Assignments on simple logic circuits and the circuit simulation requires the use of Intel® Quartus II Prime software.
+Assignments on simple logic circuits and the circuit simulation requires the use of Intel[®] Quartus II Prime software.
 Theories and principles of combinational and logic circuits will be enhanced with hands-on experiments in the laboratory.